 Riding East towards Tilbury-

-After exploring Belle River and Lakeview Park, head east to Rochester Place Golf & RV Resort (about a 10-minute drive) for dinner at Parkside Grill.
+After exploring Belle River and Lakeview Park, head east to Rochester Place Golf Club & Resort (about a 10-minute drive) for dinner at Parkside Grill.
 After dinner, head east to the quiet town of Tilbury.

 After a long day of riding and exploring, a good night’s rest is what every rider deserves.
 Name brand hotels are available in Windsor, but to truly experience Essex County, I would recommend staying at a local Bed & Breakfast.

 Katharine’s B & B is located on a quiet street in a quiet neighborhood of Tilbury.
 Built in 1897, the beautiful brick Victorian home offers three guest rooms, each room has an in-suite bath, internet access and cable television.
 Our cozy room was the perfect retreat after a long day of riding on the motorcycle.
 We woke up to a delicious home-made breakfast and had a lovely chat with Doug (Doug and Kathy are the owners and hosts of Katharine’s B & B).
 Our stay at Katharine’s B & B was delightful!

 *Katharine’s B & B rates start at $120 CAD.
 Riders should note that Katharine’s B & B has a gravel driveway.

 After you have enjoyed a wonderful night sleep and delightful breakfast at Katharine’s B & B, head south towards Leamington to visit Point Pelee National Park.
 Cruising the country roads, the 35-40-minute drive will provide gorgeous views of Ontario’s farmland.

 *Riders can fuel up in Tilbury before your journey to Point Pelee National Park.